Andrew Yang’s $10 Million Fundraising Achievement Snubbed By CNN

 Democratic presidential candidate Andrew Yang’s campaign raised an impressive $10 million in the third quarter of 2019, which is more than triple the $2.8 million he raised during the second quarter.
 The 44-year-old serial entrepreneur is currently sixth in the polls and has continued to smash expectations of his unique outsider campaign that was once treated as a passing novelty.

 Despite Yang’s success, he’s often had a tough time gaining attention from mainstream media outlets.
 He has been left out of debate promotions, candidate chyrons, and even mistakenly referred to as John Yang by MSNBC, which sparked the “WhoIsJohnYang” hashtag as well as numerous humorous memes.
-Now, as universal basic income (UBI) advocate and Yang supporter Scott Santens pointed out on Twitter, Yang appears to have again been excluded from a chart in favor of a less-performing candidate.
+Now, as universal basic income (UBI) advocate and Yang supporter Scott Santens pointed out on Twitter, Yang appears to have again been excluded from a chart in favor of a poorer-performing candidate.

 The chart shows Bernie Sanders with the highest third-quarter fundraising with $25.3 million, followed by Pete Buttigieg with $19.1 million, Joe Biden with $15.2 million, and Kamala Harris with $11.6 million.
-In fifth is where Yang should be, but he is instead replaced by Cory Booker, who raised $6 million.
+Yang is supposed to be in fifth place, but he is instead replaced by Cory Booker, who raised $6 million.

 In a recent column for The Hill, Rising host and political commentator Krystal Ball wrote that Yang — along with other candidates with a history of media scorn and exclusion, such as Sanders, Tulsi Gabbard, and Marianne Williamson — is excluded because he doesn’t “fit the mold” of standard candidates and has a habit of defying the rules.